 On the first one we focused on:

--the physical and psychosocial experiences of the 3 female performance artists participants with genetic conditions (Clare Whistler, Miriam King, Marina Tsartsara),
+-the somatic and psychosocial experiences of the 3 female performance artists participants with genetic conditions (Clare Whistler, Miriam King, Marina Tsartsara),

 -reflection on ways of working with performance autoethnography through the notion of metaphor